-hether it is a restaurant's rooftop patio or a townhouse complex's series of open-air terraces, a dearth of usable space means many urban projects are claiming their roof systems as pedestrian areas.
+WRITTEN BY JOHN OGILVIE I Whether it is a restaurant's rooftop patio or a townhouse complex's series of open-air terraces, a dearth of usable space means many urban projects are claiming their roof systems as pedestrian areas.
 Unfortunately, roofing products are rarely intended for this sort of traffic.
 Protective carpeting or treated wood can be placed over an assembly, but these materials are still susceptible to damage from the elements.
-Similarly, applied coatings and fiberglass have been used with limited success due to the inherent deficiencies in the materials themselves.

-For multi-unit residential buildings (MURBs) and light commercial projects, walkable decks finished with heavyduty polyvinyl chloride (PVC) thermoplastic waterproofing membranes have been used successfully in Canada for several decades, and are now growing in popularity in the United States.
-However, these systems are not without their limitations, and design professionals must understand the installation considerations.
+Similarly, applied coatings and fiberglass have been used with limited success because of the inherent deficiencies in the materials themselves. ¶ For multi-unit residential buildings and light commercial projects, walkable decks finished with heavy-duty polyvinylchloride (PVC) thermoplastic waterproofing membranes have been used successfully in Canada for several decades and are now growing in popularity in the U.S. However, these systems are not without their limitations, and roofing professionals must understand the installation considerations.